 - “In a way yes, but I feel obligated to be there and support her too.
 Besides, there is plenty to do where she is staying, we can go on vacation some other time.”

-This situation, if following the compromise model, can end up in one of three ways:
+If we follow the compromise model, this can end up in one of three ways:

-We go on vacation, I get what I want, and my girlfriend will be troubled throughout the whole time, not allowing herself to truly enjoy and be present with me there as much as she tries – I won’t have as much fun as I could have had if she was fully present with me, and I might resent her for it subconsciously or consciously, which might lead up to a fight.
+We go on vacation, I get what I want, and my girlfriend will be troubled throughout the whole time, not allowing herself to truly enjoy and be present with me there as much as she tries.
+I won’t have as much fun as I could have had if she was fully present with me, and I might resent her for it, which in turn might lead up to a fight.
 Even worse, if something happens to her mother while she is away, she will never forgive herself and that will be a stain on our relationship forever.

 We go stay with her mom, where my girlfriend will feel like she is doing what’s right, and I, as much as I try to be supportive will feel missed out on a long awaited vacation that was much needed for me because I work so hard.
 Besides, I wanted to spend quality time with my girlfriend, which obviously not happening now.
 Maybe I will resent her for it, and maybe this will cause a conflict at a later stage as well.